 - Add comments.

-- Full write: The user can create, edit and delete tasks from the category.
+- Write: The user can create, edit and delete tasks from the category.

 You can also give project administration rights to a user, which not only gives full permissions for all categories, but also allows them to manage project master data like categories, subcategories, and element types.

-You can also configure the access to the Game Design Model, one of the key sections of HacknPlan.
-This way, you can decide which users can read the detailed documentation where all the game mechanics and features are defined and if they have rights to create new elements and modify the existing ones.
-The available levels are:
+You have the option to adjust the access to the Game Design Model, an essential part of HacknPlan.
+This allows you to control who has the ability to view the thorough documentation outlining all game mechanics and features, as well as the ability to create new elements and modify existing ones.
+The available levels of access include:

-- Read-only: The user has access to the GDM section and can read all the information, but can’t create or update elements.
+- Read: The user has access to the GDM section and can read all the information, but can’t create or update elements.

-- Full write: The user can add new elements, edit and delete the existing ones.
+- Write: The user can add new elements, edit and delete the existing ones.

 Role-based permissions (Studio only)

-The current owner of the project can transfer the ownership of the project from the permissions dialog.
+The current owner of the project can transfer the ownership of the project from the Users & permissions dialog.
 Read more.